closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 ```

 With that (and something similar on the native side) we now had type-safe
 message passing between the two systems!
-If we tried to give an action name that
+If we try to give an action name that
 wasn't recognized, or if we gave a payload with the wrong shape or data,
-TypeScript would warn us.
+TypeScript warns us.

 This _greatly_ improved the DX of sending messages between the two systems, and
 caught silly bugs quickly.